jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The public scare, economic fall, and makeshift plans caused by this pandemic is not a surprise.
 Our society has been getting more in debt, surrounded by red-tape, dependent on foreign manufacturing, and micro-managed, for many years.

 The coronavirus is only exposing problems we've ignored for far too long.
+But, and this is a huge but, there is no reason to despair.

+I'm super serious.

+Internet Age technology is awesome.
+Not the overused awesome people say about a good hamburger or whatever.
+I mean actual awesome like the Pyramids.

-Happily, there is no reason to despair.
-Internet Age technology is truly wondrous.
-There is a golden meadow waiting for us once we decide to upgrade our culture.
-The middle-class could easily make a long-list of our problems, and within a few years, create a custom tool to overcome each of them.
+There is a golden meadow waiting for us once we decide to upgrade our culture to the Internet Age.
+Using it's tools, whe middle-class could easily make a long-list of our problems, and within a few years, create a custom tool to overcome each of them.

 - ~~Renting DVDs~~
 - ~~Watching broadcast television~~